-This export method can be selected from the Main menu (Menu->Export->Table/List) or directly from a Table Window's menu.
+This export method can be selected from the Main menu (Menu->Export->Table/List-> choose a Table) or directly from a Table Window's menu.
 Table Exports provide all the same options as the "Export All" function, but will automatically include all columns of the table.
 This means you will not have to select which signals to export, plus all channels of any signals that are "expanded" will also be included in the export.
 This is the only export method that will export expanded channels. (see: Exporting, Export All, Table Windows)

 Tables display and export signals in their "raw" data format.
 If you need to export the decoded data of higher level signals (such as I2C), then the List Export should be used instead. (see: List Export, I2C Signals)